Skip to main content

 Weora Limited

-Our Aotearoa NZ registered company, Weora, holds 8 Mineral Permit applications throughout NZ totalling 2,311 km2.
+Our NZ registered company, Weora Limited, holds a number of Mineral Exploration Permits applications throughout NZ.
 Weora has concluded an initial drilling programme of 5 hole totalling 2670 meters drilled at the Greenhills location on the South Island.
+Further drilling and pilot plants are underway.

 Carbozorb Pty Ltd